 Conferences are expensive to run.
 Speakers and their costs must be paid for.
 Suitable venues must be hired.
 There is also the planning and promotion to pay for.

 Action Trauma is committed to increasing the awareness of, and stimulating debate about, psychological trauma, it’s many causes, widespread effects and the various ways of treating and healing it.

 We are a not-for-profit company and the delegate fees are struck at a rate which tries to cover operational costs.
 For what we offer, we are told that our fees are much less than most other similar events.

 The above explanation may be reasonable, but may be of no help to someone for whom the delegate fee is out of financial reach.
-Because of this, in June of 2020, we are running two events together in the ICC/Belfast Waterfront.
-The Trauma Summit is the larger conference over two days with an early bird rate.
+Because of this, in June of 2021, we are running two events together in the ICC/Belfast Waterfront.
+The Trauma Summit is the larger conference over two days.
 Young Hearts and Minds is a one day only conference which features some of the top speakers from the Summit at a heavily subsidised rate.

 Northern Ireland uses the pound sterling (symbol: £), the currency in circulation in England, Scotland and Wales.
 Mastercard (Access) and Visa credit cards, including Contactless, are in general use and cheques backed by a bank card are widely accepted.

 The weather in Northern Ireland is traditionally changeable.

 The temperature usually stays above freezing prior to December, so there is seldom snow or ice around this time, but at any time of year it is advisable to be prepared for rain.

 From August to October, temperatures remain pleasant and relatively warm at between 14°C to 18°C with September known as one of the mildest and temperate months.
 Autumn is a pleasant time to visit as it is less crowded and the landscape changes to gold, red and brown.